Bible Reading Plan

 Daily Bible reading strengthens our relationship with God, nourishes our spirits and equips us to live a fruitful, effective life for Him.

-This month we're focusing our reading around prayer to help build faith & expectation for people to be saved.
-Alongside we'll be reading a Psalm a day and continuing to read a chapter of Genesis/Exodus.
+This month we're looking at Scriptures about prayer as well as SOAPing through Psalm 119 and the Psalms of ascent.
+Alongside this we'll be reading a chapter from Deuteronomy each day.
 As we read the Word it’s important that we apply what we read and pray it out over our lives.
 One of the way you can do this is by using the acronym SOAP.
 To find out more about SOAP watch this video.

 Below you’ll see what we’re reading today.
 To go forward or back a day in our reading plan use the 'Next' and 'Previous' buttons.